helium/HIP/0072-secure-concentrators.md

 Onboarding is fully automatic processes performed by interacting with a Solana Smart Contract.
 A Manufacturer will create an Oboarding transaction containing the new Secure Concentrator Hardware Public key and $10 worth of HNT and send it to the Solana Smart Contract.
-The Smart Contract processes the transaction, adds the Hardware Key to the blockchain, and deposits the equivalent veHNT into the Manufacturer's wallet.
+The Smart Contract processes the transaction, adds the Hardware Key to the blockchain, and converts the HNT to veHNT and delegates 100% to IoT subDAO for a period of three years.

 ## Hotspot Mechanics